 - If you want to repair an external drive and it is not displayed in Disk Utility, you need to make sure that it is directly connected with your Mac via a cable.
 Then, you can unplug it and re-plug it to have a try.

 - If you still can’t find your disk in Disk Utility, you can contact Apple Support for help.

 We hope this article teaches you how to run First Aid from Recovery and repair your faulty disk on Mac.
-And we also hope Stellar Data Recovery for Mac can help you recover your needed Mac data.
+And we also hope Stellar Data Recovery for Mac, the best data recovery software for Mac, can help you recover your needed Mac data.
 If you have other suggestions and good ideas, you can let us know in the comments or contact us via [email protected].